 As the local parish priest, I feel it is important that I am actively involved in the local community.
 I particularly value, and enjoy, working alongside our schools, getting to know pupils, parents and staff and helping to ensure that Ruislip Gardens Primary School continues to offer our children a good foundation.
-I have been the parish priest at St Paul's Church, Ruislip Manor for four and a half years during which time we have refurbished the church to make it a place for the local community.
+I have been the parish priest at St Paul's Church, Ruislip Manor for six years during which time we have refurbished the church to make it a place for the local community.
 This has given me a good insight into the challenges that churches and schools face to ensure that their premises are safe and fit for purpose.
 We enjoy welcoming the schools into the church and their participation in church community events.

 Jen is an Assistant Headteacher at Ruislip Gardens Primary School.